Phillip-England/fmtly/README.md

 # Rules Noted
 - all HTML attribute names must be written in kebab casing while attribute values may be camel case
 - when declaring a prop using {{ propName }} syntax, you must use camel casing to define the name
-- use @ to pipe props into an child Elements.
+- use @ to pipe props into an child Elements
+- use {{ propName }} within an attribute to define a prop as well